Do I Really Need Amazon Prime?

 Trying out a cute floral dress or comfy-looking low-rise straight-leg jeans in a clothing store’s dressing room is the first step to confirming that you need the item before you slide your credit card into the scanner.

-But online clothes shopping doesn’t let you try on that cute dress or comfy jeans.
-Amazon Prime has you covered with the Prime Try Before You Buy benefit.
+But online clothes shopping only lets you try on that cute dress or comfy jeans in your head.
+AP allows you to physically try on clothes with the Prime Try Before You Buy benefit.

-If you need fast refills for your maintenance medication, you can buy select medicine online without insurance and save up to 80% with free two-day shipping with Amazon Prime Rx.
+If you need fast refills for your maintenance medication, you can buy select medicines online without insurance and save up to 80% with free two-day shipping with Amazon Prime Rx.

 If you’re a digital bookworm, magazine lover, comic geek, or all three, you’re in for many great reads with the free Prime Reading and Amazon First Reads program.